2021–22 NC State Wolfpack women's basketball team

 The 2021–22 NC State Wolfpack women's basketball team represented North Carolina State University during the 2021–22 NCAA Division I women's basketball season.
-The Wolfpack were led by ninth-year head coach Wes Moore and played their home games at Reynolds Coliseum as members of the Atlantic Coast Conference.
+The Wolfpack were led by ninth-year head coach Wes Moore, and played their home games at Reynolds Coliseum as members of the Atlantic Coast Conference.

 The Wolfpack finished the season 32–4 overall and 17–1 in ACC play to finish as regular season champions.
-As the first seed in the ACC tournament, they earned a bye to the Quarterfinals where they defeated ninth seed Florida State, then they defeated fifth seed Virginia Tech in the Semifinals, and they won the Final versus seven seed Miami to win their third straight tournament title.
-As champions, they earned the ACC's automatic bid to the NCAA tournament where they were the first seed in the Bridgeport Region.
-They defeated sixteen seed Longwood in the First Round, ninth seed Kansas State in the Second Round, and fifth seed Notre Dame in the Sweet Sixteen before losing to second seed UConn in the Elite Eight to end their season.
+As the first seed in the ACC tournament, they earned a bye to the quarterfinals, where they defeated ninth-seed Florida State.
+Thhey defeated fifth-seed Virginia Tech in the semifinals, and they won the final versus seven-seed Miami to win their third straight tournament title.
+As champions, the Wolfpack earned the ACC's automatic bid to the NCAA tournament, where they were the first seed in the Bridgeport Region.
+They defeated sixteen-seed Longwood in the first round, ninth-seed Kansas State in the second round, and fifth-seed Notre Dame in the Sweet Sixteen before losing to second-seed UConn in the Elite Eight to end their season.

 Previous season

 The Wolfpack finished the season 22–3 and 12–2 in ACC play to finish in second place.
-They won the ACC tournament defeating Virginia Tech, Georgia Tech, and Louisville along the way to their title.
+They won the ACC tournament, defeating Virginia Tech, Georgia Tech, and Louisville along the way to their title.
 It was NC State's sixth title in school history.
-As ACC Tournament Champions, they received an automatic bid to the NCAA tournament where they were the one seed in the Mercado Regional.
-In the tournament they defeated sixteen seed in the First Round and eight seed South Florida before losing to four seed Indiana in the Sweet Sixteen to end their season.
+As ACC Tournament Champions, they received an automatic bid to the NCAA tournament, where they were the one seed in the Mercado Regional.
+In the tournament, they defeated sixteen seed in the first round and eight seed South Florida, before losing to four seed Indiana in the Sweet Sixteen to end their season.